-Submissions for the 2017 INDE.Awards have been extended.
+Submissions for the 2017 INDE.Awards are now closed.

 Our region’s design on the global stage.

-Submissions for the 2017 INDE.Awards have been extended.
+Submissions for the 2017 INDE.Awards are now closed.

 Click below to see the nominees for the People’s Choice categories and cast your vote for The Prodigy and The Luminary